-1. A participant completes Visit 6 as scheduled.
-Her Visit 7 visit window opens on August 15th, and she is scheduled to complete Visit 7 on August 16th.
+2. A participant completes Visit 5 as scheduled.
+His or her Visit 6 visit window opens on August 15th, and s/he is scheduled to complete Visit 6 on August 16th.
 The participant reports to the clinic unexpectedly on August 15th to report new genital AE symptoms.